 Constraints in the Foreign Policy Arena

-The president has somewhat more authority in foreign policy, but only marginally so.
+somewhat more authority in foreign policy, but only marginally so.
 He is trapped by public opinion, congressional intrusion, and above all, by the realities of geopolitics.
 Thus, while during his 2000 presidential campaign George W. Bush argued vehemently against nation-building, once in office, he did just that (with precisely the consequences he had warned of on the campaign trail).
 And regardless of how he modeled his foreign policy during his first campaign, the 9/11 attacks defined his presidency.

 Similarly, Barack Obama campaigned on a promise to redefine America's relationship with both Europe and the Islamic world.
 Neither happened.
 It has been widely and properly noted how little Obama's foreign policy in action has differed from George W. Bush's.
 It was not that Obama didn't intend to have a different foreign policy, but simply that what the president wants and what actually happens are very different things.